How Does A Septic Tank And Leach Field Work? (Best solution)

 The septic tank filter is responsible for capturing suspended particles that may otherwise block the drain field pipes.
 Obtain an effluent filter for your tank from your contractor and place it on the outflow pipe of your tank.
 (It will most likely cost between $50 and $100, plus labor.)
 This device, which helps to prevent sediments from entering the drain field, will need to be cleaned out on a regular basis by a contractor to maintain its effectiveness.

-See also: How Much Is A Small Septic Tank?
+See also: How Deep Can I Bury A Septic Tank?
 (Correct answer)

 Solution for a clogged septic system